-Adoption of CGIAR-related maize varieties are relatively high in most regions, with the highest rates observed in Northern, where virtually all the surveyed communities have some farmers with CGIAR-related maize.
-For the other crops, CGIAR-related varieties were found in at most half of sampled communities, and often much less.
-There are notably regional differences: while CGIAR related varieties of beans and sweetpotato are the strongest in Central region, we found more CGIAR-related germplasm for cassava and groundnut in Eastern Uganda, consistent with the focus of some of the regional research stations.
-Finally, in Western Uganda adoption of CGIAR-related varieties is low for all crops other than maize.
-Livestock and NRM innovations are more frequently observed in Central, and largely absent in Northern.
+Adoption of CGIAR-related maize varieties is relatively high in most regions, with the highest rates observed in the Northern region, where virtually all the surveyed communities have some farmers with CGIAR-related maize.
+For the other crops, CGIAR-related varieties were found in at most half of the sampled communities, and often much less.
+There are notable regional differences: while CGIAR-related varieties of beans and sweetpotato are the strongest in the Central region, we found more CGIAR-related germplasm for cassava and groundnut in the Eastern region, consistent with the focus of some of the regional research stations.
+Finally, in Western Uganda, adoption of CGIAR-related varieties is low for all crops other than maize.
+Livestock and Natural Resource Management (NRM) innovations are more frequently observed in the Central region, and are largely absent in the Northern region.

-Half of veterinary officer posts, and over a third of agricultural officer posts were vacant at district level in 2021.
-Agricultural extension officers that were in post report providing information on improved varieties but this varies by crop, with maize being the most common (97% of respondents) and sweetpotato the least common (57%).
+Half of district-level veterinary officer posts, and over a third of agricultural officer posts, were vacant nationally in 2021.
+Agricultural extension officers that were in post report providing information on improved varieties, but this varies by crop, with maize being the most common (97% of respondents) and sweetpotato the least common (57%).

-29% of bean samples obtained from grain markets retained a distinct varietal identity, compared to 79% from Quality-Declared Seed (QDS) outlets and 50% in agro-input stores.
-This is likely a major limiting factor for adoption of varieties given that most seed purchases for bean are from the grain market.
-In maize, when compared to samples taken from in-house seed company fields, seed genetic purity is lower at all subsequent stages (outgrower fields, aggregation, distribution).
+29% of bean samples obtained from grain markets retained a distinct varietal identity, compared to 79% from Quality Declared Seed (QDS) outlets and 50% in agro-input stores.
+This is likely a major limiting factor for the adoption of varieties, given that most bean seed purchases are from the grain market.
+In maize, when compared to samples taken from in-house seed company fields, seed genetic purity is lower at all subsequent stages (out-grower fields, aggregation, distribution).
 Mystery shoppers visiting agro-input dealers receive lower quality seed than those obtained through formal DCIC audits.

 This comprehensive report highlights both the opportunities and challenges of the diffusion of agricultural innovations in Uganda.
 The findings show an innovation system that manages to reach a relatively large share of farmers, but with large variation between innovations and relatively large socio-economic and regional inequalities.
-While some of the results clearly point to the potential of innovations to contribute to improving resilience and address hidden hunger, they also clearly show that farmers may not be deriving all the intended benefits from the different innovations.
-This points to both challenges and opportunities around seed systems, extension and other complementary investments that, when addressed, could contribute to augmenting and scaling the intended benefits from the AR4D investments.
-As environmental pressures continue to growth, such investments together with renewed efforts in breeding could potentially have large returns.
+While some of the results clearly point to the potential of innovations to contribute to improving resilience and addressing hidden hunger, they also clearly show that farmers may not be deriving all the intended benefits from the different innovations.
+This points to both challenges and opportunities around seed systems, extension, and other complementary investments that, when addressed, could contribute to augmenting and scaling the intended benefits from the AR4D investments.
+As environmental pressures continue to grow, such investments, together with renewed efforts in breeding, could potentially have large returns.